-(a) by any voting member of the House or by the Attorney-General;

-- (b) in the case of the seat of an elected member of the House, by any person registered in some constituency as a voter in elections of elected members of the House; or - (c) in the case of the seat of a Chief's representative member, by any Head Chief, and, if it is made by a person other than the Attorney-General, the Attorney-General may intervene and may then appear or be represented in the proceedings.
+- (a) by any voting member of the House or by the Attorney-General, - (b) in the case of the seat of an elected member of the House, by any person registered in some constituency as a voter in elections of elected members of the House; or - (c) in the case of the seat of a Chiefs' representative member, by any Head Chief, and if it is made by a person other than the Attorney-General, the Attorney General may intervene and may then appear or be represented in the proceedings.

+Decision of questions as to membership of House of Representatives.
 (5) Parliament may make provision with respect to-